har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/autowater_gs_update.png" />

-If you want to configure the watering systems, press the reset button for the ESP32 module and then press the configuration button (GPIO0) when you hear a series of short beeps.
+To configure the watering system, press the reset button for the ESP32 module and then immediately press the configuration button (GPIO0) when you hear a pulsing tone.
 Keep it pressed until you hear a long confirmation tone, and then release.
 The system is now configured as a stand-alone WiFi Access Point (AP) with SSID `ESP32Timer` and password `123456789`.

 A web server running on this AP at `url : http://192.168.4.1` can then be used to configure the following :
-* Configure Options
+* System Options
   * Enable / disable uploading of data to the spreadsheet
   * Google Sheet URL ID
   * Google Sheet tab name